-The rates of all OSHA-recordable events by age and job categories and gender are shown in Figures 15 and 16.
+The rates of all OSHA-recordable events by age and job categories and gender are shown in Figures 18 and 19.
 Women tended to have higher rates than did men for most job categories.

-The OSHArecordable rates

-among men were

-highest among

-Nuclear

-Workers; the

-highest rates for

-women were among Crafts / Security / Operators / Laborers and General Workers.
+The OSHA-recordable rates among men and women were highest among Nuclear Workers.
 Most of the OSHA health conditions involved injuries.
-When the rate for OSHA-recordable injuries was considered separately from other OSHA-recordable health conditions, the same job categories had the highest rates for men and women.
-Crafts / Security / Operators / Laborers and General Workers accounted for 30 percent of the work force and 58 percent of the OSHA-recordable events.
-Nuclear Workers comprised 4 percent of the work force and reported 14 percent of the OSHA events.
+When the rate for OSHA-recordable injuries was considered separately from other OSHA-recordable health conditions, Nuclear Workers had the highest rates for both men and women.
+Nuclear Workers comprised 5 percent of the work force and reported 17 percent of the OSHA events.

-Figure 15.
+Figure 18.
 OSHA-Recordable Rates by Age and Job Categories Among Women, All Diagnoses Combined